-Many organizations still try to approach BI projects like they would approach a project to update their network hardware.
+Many organizations try to approach BI projects the same as an IT project and don’t get the results they expect.
 The reality is that BI and IT projects are very different - here's how.

 The reality is BI and IT projects are very different.
 When you approach BI and analytics projects, there are different steps you must take to ensure success.

 Here are 8 ways BI projects are different from IT projects:

 We recommend that subject matter experts (SMEs) be among the primary members of the delivery team and involved from day one.
 Having business users participate in prototyping and involved in each project iteration will ensure that there are no surprises or delays at the testing phases.

 IT should understand that business analysts are crucial to a BI project, perhaps unlike a typical IT project.
 Because BI solutions are intended to be used by all departments and users with varying technical expertise, these projects should be completed with a close IT-business alignment.

 For an IT project, you can often completely define your needs for a network upgrade project, and can almost completely define your needs for an accounting or CRM system up front.
 For a data and analytics projects, you don’t know what the data is going to tell you until you start uncovering insight and asking more questions about your business.
 Something you had a hunch would be important may be much less important than something you hadn’t previously considered.

 Data discovery and other BI tools allow us to change requirements throughout a project, and continue to make it easier to do fast prototyping, data profiling, and put more power in business users’ hands.